Academic Regulations

 A grade once reported shall not be changed except when the instructor states that an error has been made using the official change of grade form.
 The grade change must be submitted to the Registrar’s Office within one year of the initial grade posting or, in exceptional cases, at the discretion of the Vice President of Instruction.

-This Policy shall apply to grade appeals unrelated to issues pertaining to the Code of Student conduct.
+This Policy shall apply to grade appeals unrelated to issues pertaining to the Code of Student Conduct.
 The grade appeal process applies only to final course grades.
 In the event a student appeals a grade that prevents progression in a program, the student will be allowed to enroll and attend the following semester pending the outcome of the appeal.
 For sequential classes that have a clinical component, the student will be allowed to take the academic coursework but will not be allowed to participate in the clinical component of the class until the appeal is over.
 If the grade is upheld, the student will be administratively dropped from the course and refunded the tuition.

 1. If a student is dissatisfied with his or her grade, the student must first meet with the instructor who assigned the grade within five (5) business days after official receipt of that grade.
 The instructor will make a written determination and provide it to the student.
 In cases where the student is unable to meet in person with the instructor, the student may contact the instructor by email.
 If the instructor is no longer employed at the College, the student may proceed to step B.